Chapter 12 Bankruptcy for Farmers & Fishermen

 How Chapter 12 Bankruptcy Works

-The most important benefit of filing for Chapter 12 is the debt relief allowing family farmers and fisherment to continue farming or fishing operations.
+The most important benefit of filing for Chapter 12 is the debt relief, which allows family farmers and fishermen to continue farming or fishing operations.
 Each case proceeds in a predictable fashion.
 Here's what you can expect.

 1. Take a Credit Counseling Class

-If you file as an individual—as opposed to filing under a business name—you'll need to attend a credit counseling course before submitting your bankruptcy paperwork to the bankruptcy court.
+If you file as an individual instead of filing under a business name, you must attend a credit counseling course before submitting your bankruptcy paperwork to the court.
 You'll include the completion certificate with the bankruptcy petition.

 2. File the Chapter 12 Case